 If you want, you can actually get yourself a physical keyboard that you can attach to your phone to type text.
 This should help you get going with your tasks until you find a way to fix your Samsung keyboard.

 One of the possibilities is that the issue is actually not with the Samsung keyboard but is with other apps installed on your device.
-Some other app might be causing interference with your keyboard, and this can sometimes lead the keyboard to crash on your device.
+Some other apps might be causing interference with your keyboard, and this can sometimes lead the keyboard to crash on your device.

 One way to investigate and fix this issue is to reboot your phone into safe mode.
-This mode should only load the essential system files to boot-up your phone, and then you can check if your keyboard works.
+This mode should only load the essential system files to boot up your phone, and then you can check if your keyboard works.
 If it does, the issue likely sits with one of the apps on your phone and you need to remove them one by one to see which one is the culprit.

 Once your Samsung keyboard recovers to the normal situation, don’t forget to turn off the safe mode on your Android device.

 There are several factors responsible for the Samsung keyboard keeps stopping on your device.
 If you are not sure why this is happening and what to do, the guide above should tell you the possible reasons for this issue and how to rectify the issue using various ways.
 Download DroidKit and follow the steps we listed for you would be a nice choice.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >